akka/akka/akka-docs/rst/scala/routing.rst

-``select`` will be called for each message and in this example pick a few destinations by round-robin, by reusing the existing ``RoundRobinRoutingLogic`` and wrap the result in a ``SeveralRoutees`` instance.  ``SeveralRoutees`` will send the message to all of the supplied routues.
+``select`` will be called for each message and in this example pick a few destinations by round-robin, by reusing the existing ``RoundRobinRoutingLogic`` and wrap the result in a ``SeveralRoutees`` instance.  ``SeveralRoutees`` will send the message to all of the supplied routes.

 The implementation of the routing logic must be thread safe, since it might be used outside of actors.